-Ephesians 4:32: "Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you."
+"Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you."
+Ephesians 4:32

 There is no doubt about it, we live in a politically polarized world.
-The headlines evoke strong hardline opinions, social media creates space for our most dogmatic selves to emerge, and embracing diversity of thought is a challenge for most of us.
-The church has grown a reputation of being a dogmatic, close-minded, and politically charged place.
+The headlines evoke strong, hardline opinions, social media creates space for our most dogmatic selves to emerge, and embracing diversity of thought is a challenge for most of us.
+The church has grown a reputation for being a dogmatic, close-minded, and politically charged place.
 This is not at all what God had in mind for his bride.
 We are to be a safe haven for all people, as we see each other not as enemies but as precious beings all made in the image of our Creator.

-Yet, changing this narrative around evangelical Christianity is tough and it’s up to individuals to learn how to show kindness rather than display rigid intolerance for those who need to experience the love of Christ.
-It’s important that we ask ourselves Christ-followers how we are supposed to approach those with views different from our own.
+Yet, changing this narrative around evangelical Christianity is tough, and it’s up to individuals to learn how to show kindness rather than display rigid intolerance for those who need to experience the love of Christ.
+It’s important that we ask ourselves Christ-followers, how we are supposed to approach those with views different from our own.

 First, we remember why God came down to Earth in the first place.
 John 3:16-17 says, “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 For God sent not his Son into the world to condemn the world; but that the world through him might be saved.”